IBM/CodeEngine/cos2cos/README.md

 file to a separate (preconfigured) destination bucket.
 The app then deletes the file from the original source bucket.

-The app also includes a listener for ping events.
-Upon receipt of a ping event, it will inventory the source bucket for files.
+The app also includes a listener for cron events.
+Upon receipt of a cron event, it will inventory the source bucket for files.
 Any file found is assumed not to have been processed successfully, so the app then processes the file as per normal (including deleting it from the source bucket).